 In an affiliate program contract, it is desirable for the affiliate to have a long return date, because the affiliate doesn't get paid until after the visitor has completed the desired action.
 The return date is the amount of time a visitor has to return and complete a desired action, after the initial visit.

 For example, if a visitor initiates the desired action and leaves the affiliate's website without completing the desired action but returns at a later date and follows through, the affiliate gets credit for the desired action, even if the visitor by-passes the affiliate's website and completes the desired action at the merchant's site.
 A longer return time favors the affiliate.
-Some affiliate programs such as Sell Health have return times as long as one year or longer, long after the affiliate will have forgotten about the visitor.
+Some affiliate programs have return times as long as one year or longer, long after the affiliate will have forgotten about the visitor.

 I hope this adequately answers your question on "How Do Affiliate Programs Work?"